Blog Listen About Listen Free →

 The House

 The house is the most emotionally charged asset in any divorce.
 It’s where you raised your kids.
 It holds memories.
 It feels like stability.
-But feeling like stability and being financially stable are two different things.

 Before you fight to keep the house, run the real numbers:

 I’ve watched people fight tooth and nail to keep a house, give up half their retirement accounts to do it, and then realize 18 months later they can’t afford the upkeep.
-For a deeper analysis of this specific tradeoff, read House vs. Retirement Accounts: Which Should You Keep?
+Now they’re selling the house and they’ve lost the retirement assets.

 Retirement Accounts

 401(k) and 403(b) plans are divided through a Qualified Domestic Relations Order (QDRO).
 The funds transferred to the non-employee spouse via QDRO aren’t taxed at transfer — but they will be taxed as ordinary income when withdrawn.
+If you’re under 59½, the QDRO transfer is one of the few ways to access retirement funds without a 10% early withdrawal penalty.

 Traditional IRAs are divided by transfer incident to divorce.
 Same tax treatment — no tax at transfer, taxed at withdrawal.